yay135/gene_connectivity/readme.md

 The rest of the softwares such as pytorch are configured automatically using conda or pip, see section 3.4.

-GPU or CPU selection are automated at the runtime.
+GPU or CPU selection is automated at the runtime.

 ### 3.3 Clone the current project
 Run the following command to clone the project.